airpair/100k-writing-comp-faq/post.md

 #### Help with community peer review

-We also ask that you be kind to the communuity, and fork and make improvements to at least 2 other posts.
+We also ask that you be kind to the community, and fork and make improvements to at least 2 other posts.

 ## Publishing Process